appuio/postgres-backup-cronjob/README.md

 It uses an existing RedHat Postgres DB container and overrides its command.
 There is no need to build a container.

-The project contains two templates:
+The project contains multiple templates:

 * postgres-backup-template.yaml
 * postgres-backup-template-with-secret.yaml (this example provides three keys in the secret: database-user, database-password, database-name)